Mirantis/mke-docs/content/docs/configuration/configuration-drift-detection.md

 {{< callout type="warning" >}} You cannot filter resources by service using patch selector parameters.
-Thus, if you decide to disable drift detection for specific resources, ensure that the patch selector is set to fiilter only required cluster resources. {{< /callout >}}
+Thus, if you decide to disable drift detection for specific resources, ensure that the patch selector is set to filter only required cluster resources. {{< /callout >}}

 ### Exclude specified fields